grumdrig/decon/README.md

 -------------------------

-A construction file consists of any number of import statements and type definitions.
+A construction file consists of any number of import statements and type and constant definitions.
 An import statement such as

-    import "standard.con"
+    import "record.con"

 instructs decon to parse the named file.